-- Preview Email Newsletter

 WASHINGTON, Sept.
 12 -- Friends of Plumas Wilderness President Darrel Jury submitted a public comment letter to the U.S. Department of Agriculture (USDA) regarding the proposed repeal of the Roadless Area Conservation rule.
 The writer, who has a background with federal land management agencies, stated that the policy should remain in place.

 According to the letter, the writer has a different perspective on roadless areas than the Secretary of Agriculture.
-The letter stated that the national for more ST
+The letter stated that the national forest road network has deteriorated over the last qu more ST

 Harmony Baby Nutrition Advocates for Innovation in Infant Formula Regulation (10)